 - Bake for 35 minutes uncovered.

 - I made a WHOLE batch of cauliflower sauce (and this is a half).
 I used half the batch in our divan and that was perfect for us.
 But it wasn’t super saucy like a classic divan filled with sour cream and mayo.
 If you want it to be saucier, double this batch or reference the original over here.
 And then use as much as you see fit.
 Maybe even all of it!
 Especially if you’re serving it over a grain.
-Or make the whole batch and use only half of it for easy logging (import this recipe straight in.)
-And then if needed, you can spoon more sauce over your serving and estimate a few more macros.
+Or make the whole batch and use only half of it for easy logging (if you log this directly from MFP the macros account for the recipe as is) …and then if needed, you can spoon more sauce over your serving and estimate a few more macros.
 It’s so light!
 For 100 grams of cream sauce, mine came to 2.9c/1f/1.7p.
-So if you have the quick add option in My Fitness Pal, you can just trust my numbers and log any additional that way!
+You also have the option in MFP to log just the “Lillie Eats and Tells Cauliflower Cream Sauce.)

 - My kids ate it over pasta, and I had mine with cauliflower rice.
 So comforting and nostalgic!